Non-RS type cyclic MDS codes over finite fields via cyclotomic field reduction: Abstract

 \section{Abstract}

 Cyclic maximum distance separable (MDS for short) codes are a special subclass of linear codes and have received a lot of attention, as these codes have very important applications in many areas including quantum codes, designs and finite geometry.
 However, the existing construction methods for cyclic MDS codes are mainly focused on strict restrictions on certain parameters or are relatively complex in their construction approaches.
-In this paper, we investigate this approach further via norm reduction in cyclotomic fields and present a construction method of cyclic MDS codes over finite fields.
-We transform the problem of verifying the MDS property over a finite field into a problem of determining non-zero minors in characteristic zero.
-Compared with existing construction methods, our method is relatively simple.
-In particular, the results of this paper show that the parameters of non-RS cyclic MDS codes are flexible and completely cover the results in [Non-Reed-Solomon Type Cyclic MDS codes, IEEE Trans.
-Inf.
-Theory, 71(5): 3489--3496, 2025].
+In this paper, we investigate this approach further via norm reduction in cyclotomic fields.
+By converting the verification of the MDS property over a finite field into checking non-zero minors in characteristic zero, we propose a construction method of cyclic MDS codes over finite fields via cyclotomic field reduction.
+Based on this method, we obtain several cyclic MDS codes over finite fields and many non-RS type cyclic MDS codes are produced.
+Compared with the existing construction methods, our method is relatively simpler.
+Moreover, the results of this paper show that the parameters of the obtained non-RS cyclic MDS codes are flexible.